Director of Music and Organist

 Choir Section Leaders, Cantors, Instrumentalists

-The principal choir of the Cathedral, the Cathedral Gallery Singers, has four paid section leaders among its members.
+The principal choir of the Cathedral, the Cathedral Gallery Singers, has eight paid section leaders among its members.
 These fine musicians are highly trained and provide much assistance to the rest of the choir.

 Cantors lead congregational singing at Sunday liturgies and major feasts.
 Drawn from the membership of the Cathedral Gallery Singers, cantors must pass a highly selective audition in which they demonstrate exceptional musical and vocal skills.